 Using graphs to examine group differences over the range of a continuous regressor can be extended to show the effects of other variables.
-Returning to our research questions, suppose we want to determine whether the racial differences in diabetes that we found in figure 7 vary by the level of physical activity.
+Returning to our research questions, suppose we want to determine whether the racial differences in diabetes that we found in figure 7 vary by a person's level of physical activity.
 Or, to put it another way, are the benefits of physical activity different for nonwhites and whites over the life course?
-This is an example of both the complexity and the advantages of this interpretive approach.
-It is not straightforward to find the most effective way to visualize how the group difference in probability of an outcome varies over time by the levels of another variable, yet doing so allows us to test more complex hypotheses than traditional methods.
+This is an example of both the complexity and the advantages of our approach to interpretation.
+It is not straightforward to find the most effective way to visualize how group differences in an outcome over age vary by the levels of another variable, yet doing so allows us to test more complex hypotheses than traditional methods.
 The first step is to graph the probability of diabetes for whites and nonwhites by level of activity.
 This is done in figure 9 where open circles represent nonwhites who are inactive with solid circles for those who are active.
 Similarly, inactive and active whites are represented by open and solid squares.
 While the graph contains all of the information that we need for our research question, the trends are difficult to see due to the complexity of the graph.
 A more effective approach is to create plots that show differences between the probability curves.
 There are two ways that we can proceed that emphasize different aspects of our research question.
-First, we can examine racial differences in diabetes over age conditional on level of activity.
-This involves plotting the difference between the probability curves for whites and nonwhites for those who are active (solid circles and squares) and for those who are inactive (hollow circles and squares).
-Second, we can examine the effects of activity by plotting the discrete change of activity by race: this is the difference between the curves for whites (solid and open squares) and the curves for nonwhites (solid and open circles).
+First, we can examine racial differences in diabetes over age conditional on level of activity by plotting the difference between the probability curves for whites and nonwhites for those who are active (solid circles and squares) and for those who are inactive (hollow circles and squares).
+Second, we can examine the effects of activity by plotting the discrete change of activity by race, which is the difference between the curves for whites (solid and open squares) and the curves for nonwhites (solid and open circles).